dgzlopes/pulpocon/README.md

           BASE_URL: "http://quickpizza:3333"
 ```

-This workflow will run every time you push something to your repository.
+This workflow will run every time you push *something* to your repository.
 It will start a QuickPizza container in the background and run the `script.js` script against it.
 You can see the contents of the script in the file `script.js`.

-The test is a very similar to the one you created earlier.
+The test is very similar to the one you created earlier.

 That's it!
 For every new commit, GitHub will run your test and tell you if it passed or failed.
 Using the UI (as we did earlier to change the workflow), modify the README (any change will work), and commit the changes.